EdmundBenedict/lordcephei.github.io/pages/package_overview.md

 these functions are described in some detail in this [J. Math.
 Phys.](http://dx.doi.org/10.1063/1.532437)  paper.

 Such a basis has significant advantages: basis sets are much smaller for a given level of precision, but they are also more complex.
-It is also possible to take smoothed Hankels and plane waves in common : the ["Planar Muffin Tin"](http://dx.doi.org/10.1103/PhysRevB.81.125117) (PMT) basis is another unique feature of this package.
+It is also possible to combine smoothed Hankels and plane waves : the ["Planar Muffin Tin"](http://dx.doi.org/10.1103/PhysRevB.81.125117) (PMT) basis is another unique feature of this package.